demartinomariano/Accepting-unsatisfactory-internship-offers-under-pressure-factors/README.md

 - Skills acquired (RSA) are a stronger driver for motivation and satisfaction than monetary factors.
 - STEM and Economics students are more affected by monetary factors than students from other fields.
 - Policy suggestions include ensuring quality internship experiences and instituting minimum compensation to reduce distortions in the job market.

+## Contact
+For further inquiries, feel free to contact Mariano De Martino at mariano.demartino@studbocconi.it.